wp-plugins/yelp-widget-pro/readme.txt

 4. How the widget looks in a website sidebar

 == Changelog ==

+= 1.3.8.1 =
+* Fixed: Issue with unavailable automatic updates and new licensing server

 = 1.3.8 =
 * Updated: New Updates handeling for premium plugin purchasers